Latency in System Design

 What causes Latency?

-Latency in a network depends on various parameters.
+Latency depends on various parameters.
 One of the major factors contributing to latency is outbound calls.
-In the previous example of adding cart exercise, when you click the button on browser, the request goes to some server in the backend, which again calls multiple services internally for computation (in parallel or sequentially) and then waits for a response.
+In the previous example of adding cart exercise, when you click the button on browser, the request goes to some server in the backend, which again calls multiple services internally for computation (parallel or sequentially) and then waits for a response.
 All this adds to the latency.

 Latency is mainly caused by following factors: